LGID Program Manager

-Evelina Azizaj is the Program Manager of Department for Local Governance and Integrated Development at IDM.
+Evelina Azizaj is the Program Manager of Local Governance and Integrated Development (LGID) at IDM.
 She manages and coordinates programs in the area of local governance, decentralization, local integrated development and community empowerment, providing guidance and leadership as well as building and maintaining partnerships and communication with stakeholders.
 Evelina has more than 15 years of experience in programming and management, which provides her with excellent planning, management and organizational skills.

 Before joining IDM in 2016, Evelina worked for twelve years as a Regional Development Expert at the Albanian Development Fund.
 She has an admirable and extensive working experience in assisting local government units and local communities to strategize their socio-economic local development.
 She also has been the key expert at the Resource Training for Local and Regional Development, delivering capacity building programs to municipal administration and CSOs.